L4-jle/bio312_extracredit/README.md

 alignbuddy -pi ~/labs/lab4-$MYGIT/efl1/efl1.homologs.al.fas | awk ' (NR>2)  { for (i=2;i<=NF  ;i++){ sum+=$i;num++} }
      END{ print(100*sum/num) } '
 ```
-**Constructing the Phylogenetic tree for EFL1 homologs Using Sequence Data**
+**3. Constructing the Phylogenetic tree for EFL1 homologs Using Sequence Data**

 [IQ-TREE](http://www.iqtree.org/) is a phylogenetic tree building algorithm that infers trees using maximum-likelihood.
 It will compile this data by choosing the most appropriate model, composed of three parts.